Dmitry Pumpyansky

-Dmitry A. Pumpyansky (born 22 March 1964) is a Russian billionaire businessman.
+Dmitry Aleksandrovich Pumpyansky (born 22 March 1964) is a Russian billionaire businessman.
 He was the owner and chairman of OAO TMK, a Russian global manufacturer of steel pipes for the oil and gas industry.
 As of August 2022, his net worth was estimated at US$2.0 billion.

 Early life

 Pumpyansky graduated from the Kirov Ural Polytechnic Institute in 1986, and earned a Candidate of Sciences (Engineering), and a Doctor of Science (Economics).

+2024 — Doctor of Technical Sciences.
+Dissertation topic: “Scientific foundations for the development of steels, alloys, and high-efficiency technologies for the production of next-generation OCTG and specialty pipe solutions.”

 Career

 Pumpyansky started as a metals trader, then ran several metal factories, then took over the Sinarsky Pipe Factory.

 Pumpyansky joined OAO TMK in 2002.
 Together with fellow billionaires Sergei Popov and Andrey Melnichenko, they bought the company, and he bought them out in 2006, becoming the 100% owner.
 He was the chairman of TMK.

 On March 9, 2022 TMK said in a statement that Pumpyansky is no longer a beneficiary of the Russian pipe manufacturer and has resigned from the company's board of directors.